 In our research, employees shared that during times of uncertainty and disruption, they crave acknowledgement, validation of their efforts and inspiration from their leaders.
 While the pandemic is an unprecedented disruption, organizations have coped with the implications of market, economic and organizational churn throughout history and, through all those times, have developed strategies to inspire and motivate employees when they need it most.

 Related: Does your culture support resilience in the face of disruption?
-Read our white paper about five ways to help your people bounce back from the unexpected.
+Read about five ways to help your people bounce back from the unexpected.

 Here are three reasons events support the needs mentioned above and, ultimately, improve employee experience: